barumau/pandunia/eng/K00_kurse.md

 1. hi no safi kamre.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. hi no have vaf e mau. / hi have no vaf e no mau.
+4. hi no have vaf en mau. / hi have no vaf en no mau.
 5. shefe yam cha ama no kafe.
 6. mama have no vaf ama du mau.